Melissa-AI/Melissa-Web/README.md

 ## Melissa-Web
 Melissa-Web is the web interface for the [Melissa-Core](https://github.com/Melissa-AI/Melissa-Core) repository.
-It provides the user a web-based interface for operating Melissa on their systems.
+It provides a proof of concept of a web-based interface for operating Melissa on their systems.

 IMPORTANT: Please note that open pull requests in this repository only if you wish to contribute to the functionality of the web interface.
 If you wish to enhance Melissa's capabilities, you should head over to [Melissa-Core](https://github.com/Melissa-AI/Melissa-Core).
 Also note that this repository will be synched with `Melissa-AI/Melissa-Core` only after certain periods of time (unless someone opens a PR to do that).